 About Me

 In August 2025, I completed my PhD at the University of Michigan.
 In my dissertation (Decriminalizing Crime: Accountability Without the Retributive Ritual), I argue that what’s right about retributivism can be satisfied by abolitionist alternatives to criminal punishment.
-My committee is Elizabeth Anderson (chair), Renée Jørgensen, Gabriel Mendlow, and David Sussman.
+(Or, more conservatively, that the case for retributivism depends upon substantive criminological assumptions.)
+My committee was Elizabeth Anderson (chair), Renée Jørgensen, Gabriel Mendlow, and David Sussman.

 Further details on my dissertation, along with other work, can be found on the Research page.